blackfireio/documentation/testing-cookbooks/assertions.rst

 Builds Comparison
 -----------------

-When :doc:`using builds </builds-cookbooks/index>`, it is possible to compare one build to another.
-This is useful when you want to validate a code merge (e.g. a pull-request) by :ref:`triggering a build webhook
+When :doc:`using Synthetic Monitoring </builds-cookbooks/index>`, it is possible to compare one build to another.
+This is useful when you want to validate a code merge (e.g. a pull-request).
+It can also ensure that your code doesn't have performance regression over time.
-<builds-comparison-webhook>` or a :ref:`Blackfire Player collection of scenarios
-<builds-comparison-player>`.
-It can also ensure that your code doesn't
-have performance regression over time :ref:`using periodic builds
-<builds-comparison-periodic>`.

 Comparison can be made within assertion expressions thanks to the ``percent()`` and ``diff()`` functions: